 - Mutual aid groups such as the 12-step programs of Alcoholics Anonymous (AA) and Narcotics Anonymous (NA)

-All services are confidential and many can be accessed free of charge as they are provided by local authorities, the NHS or third sector organisations.
-In certain circumstances, Vetlife Health Support is able to fund in-patient treatment for a veterinary surgeon at a private clinic.
+All services are confidential, and many can be accessed free of charge as they are provided by local authorities, the NHS or third sector organisations.

 Helping someone else with an addiction